 In the spirit of the original tenkara anglers, professional anglers trying to catch fish for a living in the most effective manner, a tenkara fly is generally very simple in character.
 Thread and feather are the two materials normally used.
 We make our tenkara flies in the more characteristic sakasa style (reverse hackle).
 Though not all tenkara flies have a hackle facing forward, the sakasa-style tenkara flies are the most easily recognizable and probably the most popular style of flies used by tenkara anglers in Japan.

-For 2012 Tenkara USA has curated a selection of four simple tenkara fly patterns used by tenkara masters in Japan.
+Tenkara USA has curated a selection of four simple tenkara fly patterns used by tenkara masters in Japan.
 In line with what we have learned from them, we have taken a serious step in simplifying our tenkara fly offering.
 These are the only flies that Tenkara USA's founder carries in his box anywhere he goes.

 For more information on tenkara flies and to learn how to tie an effective tenkara fly pattern, please visit our blog and tenkara fly tying video page.